 Monitor Mixed Content in Browser Console

-Instead of server-side logging, monitor mixed content issues directly in browser developer tools where upgrade-insecure-requests actually operates.
-Open the browser console (F12 in most browsers, or Ctrl+Shift+I on Linux) and watch the Console tab for CSP messages about upgraded requests.
-This shows you which resources browsers are automatically upgrading from HTTP to HTTPS, helping you prioritize template updates.
+Instead of relying only on server-side logs, monitor mixed content issues directly in browser developer tools where upgrade-insecure-requests actually operates.
+Open the browser console with F12 in most browsers, or Ctrl + Shift + I on many Linux desktops, and watch the Console and Network tabs for CSP messages, failed HTTPS requests, and remaining HTTP references.
+This shows which resources need permanent template or database fixes.

 Upgrade Insecure Requests: Upgrading insecure resource request 'http://example.com/image.jpg'